RaviTambade/SDM/UserStory.md

 * <b>Testable:</b> You must be able to test your user story in line with quality assurance standards.

-### How to write a good user story
+### Steps for writing a good user story

 A user story is written in three steps and represents the end user’s viewpoint.

-The three steps of writing a user story are:

-* <b>Persona:</b> The end user’s character

-* <b>Need: </b>The goal the software feature has on the end user’s journey

-* <b>Purpose:</b> The goal of the end user’s experience with the software feature

-Your user story should contain all three of these components.
-Let’s dig into each of these elements to give you a better understanding of how to write an effective user story.

-##### Step 1.
+#### Step 1.
 Identify the persona
 Identify the end user’s persona by evaluating your target audience.
 Consider who will be impacted by the software feature.
 Here are some questions to ask yourself and your team when identifying the user persona:

-Who are we building this software feature for?
+* Who are we building this software feature for?

-What kind of product features does the end user want?
+* What kind of product features does the end user want?

-What are the demographics and psychographics of the end user?
+* What are the demographics and psychographics of the end user?

 There may be multiple personas in a given user story depending on the size of the target audience.

-Example persona: Kat, a project manager who leads 10 team members
+##### Example persona:<b> Kat, a project manager who leads 10 team members</b>

-##### Step 2.
+#### Step 2.
 Describe the need
 Describe how the end user will use your software feature and why.
 This is critical so your team understands why the target audience would use your feature in the first place.
 Consider these questions when analyzing the intent of the end user:

-What is the end user trying to accomplish?
+* What is the end user trying to accomplish?

-How will your software feature help the end user accomplish their goals?
+* How will your software feature help the end user accomplish their goals?

 Avoid focusing on the specific features—instead, consider what the end user is searching for and how your software will help them reach their goals.

-Example need: Help team members understand how individual tasks contribute to larger business goals
+##### Example need: <b>Help team members understand how individual tasks contribute to larger business goals</b>

-##### Step 3.
+#### Step 3.
 Define the purpose
 Define the purpose by analyzing the bigger picture of the software release.
 Consider how the software feature fits into your internal goals.
 Ask yourself these questions to help define the purpose:

-What’s the benefit of the software feature?
+* What’s the benefit of the software feature?

-What is the problem that’s being solved?
+* What is the problem that’s being solved?

-How does this fit into larger goals?
+* How does this fit into larger goals?
 The purpose here is to define the value of your software feature related to big-picture goals.

-Example purpose: To increase efficiency by creating a clear path
+##### Example purpose: <b>To increase efficiency by creating a clear path</b>

 ### Benefits of user stories
-Why write user stories in the first place?
-Because they offer numerous benefits for an Agile project.
+User stories offer numerous benefits for an Agile project.
 Here are a few examples:

 * <b>Simplified format:</b> User stories are written in easy-to-understand language.
 This eliminates confusion and makes it easier to grasp what the customer is looking for.
 * <b>Increased flexibility:</b> Because user stories don’t go into technical detail, they can be molded to fit changing situations.
 * <b>Improved collaboration:</b> When team members are aligned on one goal, they can work better together and collaborate easily with other project stakeholders.

+### Disadvantages of user stories
 Though the benefits of writing user stories are significant, a product manager must also consider the potential disadvantages.

-### Disadvantages of user stories
 Here are a few user story pitfalls to watch out for:

-* Incomplete stories: Though the language is intended to be informal, sometimes user stories are far too vague and exclude necessary details.
+* <b>Incomplete stories:</b> Though the language is intended to be informal, sometimes user stories are far too vague and exclude necessary details.
-* Insufficient time: Writing a good story takes time.
+* <b>Insufficient time:</b> Writing a good story takes time.
 It requires extensive research and regular communication with stakeholders, a fact that is sometimes overlooked.
-* Narrow vision: Because user stories focus on one single requirement, they can be hard to scale, and teams can sometimes lose sight of the bigger picture (in this case, an epic).
+* <b>Narrow vision:</b> Because user stories focus on one single requirement, they can be hard to scale, and teams can sometimes lose sight of the bigger picture (in this case, an epic).
 Before you start your story, take some time to identify potential risks or disadvantages and outline how you aim to counteract them.

-## Let us write User Story to Build an eCommerce Store

-Developing user stories - or an informal, natural description of your customer’s potential online journey - can help guide the development of your user experience, product management, web design, and more.

-In agile software development, user stories are specifically written from an end-user perspective, describing the type of user, what they want, and why they want it.
-How often do your teams read a complex, long, technical requirements document?
-User stories cut through the density while still providing essential communication to teams responsible for designing and implementing user-focused systems.
-User Stories ensure delivery of rapidly-developed, cost-effective, and customer-centric experiences.

 ## The Anatomy of a User Story

 Agile User Stories are short and simple.

-#### The Feature
+### The Feature

 The feature represents the product increment.
-It should be written in this format: “As a <who>, I need to <what> so that <why>.”
+The Feature should be written in this format: “As a <who>, I need to <what> so that <why>.”

-For example: “As an online customer, I need to search for products, so that I can find the ones I want to buy.”
+For example: <b> “As an online customer, I need to search for products, so that I can find the ones I want to buy.” </b>
 This short sentence alone conveys three key pieces of information:
 * <b>Who cares about this feature?</b> (the shopper)
 * <b>What do they want?</b> (to search products)
 * <b>Why do they want it?</b> (so they can buy some)

-While the “who” is an important part of the feature, the “what” might be the most important part of all.
-That’s because this is what gets built in the product.
-The acceptance criteria in a story needs to be aligned to this “what.”
+<p><b>who</b> is an important part of the feature</p>
+<p><b>what</b> might be the most important part of all.
+That’s because this is what gets built in the product.</p>
+<p><b>Acceptance criteria</b> in a story needs to be aligned to this “what.”</p>

-The “why” helps the team recognize why they are building a specific feature.
-The “why” is what ties the story back to the vision for the product.
+<p><b>why</b> helps the team recognize why they are building a specific feature.
+The “why” is what ties the story back to the vision for the product.</P>

-#### The Acceptance Criteria
+##### The Acceptance Criteria

 The acceptance criteria should cover all the nuances that must be built in the product in order to implement the feature.
 While the feature is written from the user’s point of view, the acceptance criteria is written from the product’s point of view.

+##### Examples of Acceptance Criteria

-Referring back to the above example: “As an online customer, I need to search for products, so that I can find the ones I want to buy,” you might list acceptance criteria like:
+ <p>“As an online customer, I need to search for products, so that I can find the ones I want to buy.”</b> </p>
+ <p>You might list acceptance criteria like:</p>
 * 1.Search for a product by name or category
 * 2.View products by category
 * 3.View images and details for each product
 * 4.Add to cart from the detail or search pages
 It is important to clearly number each acceptance criteria.
 This makes it easier to reference during refinement, demos, and acceptance testing.

-### The UX/UI Artifacts

-The UX/UI designs built for the story need to be listed in each story as part of story elaboration.

-List the artifacts for various devices separately (ex. desktop, mobile, tablet).
-It is also recommended to insert small/relevant snippets of UI within the acceptance criteria.
-If it is a complex UI, you could also have screenshots with numbers/labels and reference them within the acceptance criteria.
+<p>As a website user I want to able to search on the webpage So that I can find necessary information.</p>
+Acceptance Scenario:
+	Given that I’m in a role of registered or guest user

+	When I open the “Products” page
+	Then the system shows me the list of all products
+	And the system shows the “Search” section in the right top corner of the screen

+	When I fill in the “Search” field with the name of existing item in the product list And I click the “Apply” button OR press the Enter key on keyboard Then the system shows products in the Search Results section with product names matching entered product name And the system shows the number of search results in the top of the Search Results section”

+<p>As a website user I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates</p>

+Acceptance Scenario:
+	User submits feedback form with the valid data

+	Given I’m in a role of logged-in or guest user
+	When I open the Feedback page
+	Then the system shows me the Submit Feedback form containing “Email”,“Name” and “Comment” fields which are required

+	When I fill in the “Email” field with a valid email address And I fill in the “Name” field with my name
+	And I fill in the “Comment” field with my comment
+	And I click the “Submit Feedback” button
+	Then the system submits my feedback
+	And the system shows the “You’ve successfully submitted your feedback” flash message And the system clears the fields of the Submit Feedback form”

+####  Acceptance Criteria:

+* <b>Scenario 1: Successful authentication</b> When the user enters the correct email address and password and selects “sign-in” CTA, then route the user to My Account home page and display signed-in status on header.
+* <b>Scenario 2: Unsuccessful authentication</b> When the user enters an incorrect combination of email address and password and selects “sign-in” CTA ,then reset credentials fields and display an error message “Incorrect Credentials”
+* <b>Scenario 3: Forgot credentials</b> When the user selects the “forgot credentials” CTA Then route the user to the “forgot credentials” page
+* <b>Scenario 4: Register</b> When the user selects the “register” CTA ,then route the user to the “registration” page

+<p>As a signed-in user I want to able to comment on a blog post So that I can get feedback on issues</p>
+<p>Scenario:</p>
+	Given I’m in a role of signed-in user
+	When I open the page with a specific blog post, then the system shows the “Comments” section below the blog post with the list of comments added by other users and the system shows the “Add a Comment” field in the top of the “Comments” section
+	When I fill in the “Add a Comment” field with my comment and I click the “Submit” button, Then the system saves my comment and the system shows my comment in the top of the “Comments” section and the system shows my username and profile picture on the left side from my comment and the system shows “Remove” and “Edit” icons opposite my comment

+As a project manager, I want to review workflow management software so I can choose a new platform for my team.
+Acceptance criteria:
+	Ensure that user reviews and testimonials are published on our product site.
+	Verify that user reviews for our product are available on third-party forums.
+	Proactively acquire new user reviews by sending feedback requests to current users and past clients.

+<p>As a credit card holder, I want to view my statement (or account) balance, so that I can pay the balance due.</p>
+Acceptance criteria:
+	Display statement balance upon authentication.
+Say for example $1560 Display total balance.
+For example $3560.
+Here the balance due from the current period is $2560 and past balance due is $2000.
+	Show Minimum payment due.
+For example $140
+	Show Payment due date.
+For example May 16th of the current month Show error message if service not responding or timeout.
+For example ‘Sorry, something went wrong with the service.
+Please try again.’

+<p>As a teacher, I want to generate assessment report, so I can evaluate student performance.</p>
+Acceptance criteria:
+	Show a student’s current assessment score.
+	Display past assessment score of the student.
+	Provide an option to Print / Save / Share.
+(By the way, this could be split as a separate user story by itself).
+	Display error message if service not responding.
+(If a team chooses to add the Error Message as their definition of done for all stories – 		where ever applicable, it could be omitted from the acceptance criteria).

+<p>As a User I want to view a list of products so I can select some to purchase<p>
+Accepted Criteria:
+	See a thumbnail image for each product
+	Click to view details for product
+	Add to cart from detail page
+	Search for a product
+	View products by category

 ## Types of User Stories

 <img src="/images/UserStories/0_Types of User Stories.webp" />

 There are five different kinds of user stories that we typically encounter:
 * Behavior-driven stories
 * Rules-driven stories
 * Content-driven stories